In Python, a function is defined using the def keyword, followed by a function name and parentheses:

 print("All data:", myvar)

-my_function(name = "Tobias", age = 30, city = "Bergen")Using **kwargs with Regular Arguments
+my_function(name = "Tobias", age = 30, city = "Bergen")You can combine regular parameters with **kwargs.

 Regular parameters must come before **kwargs: